 These regulations set the standards of domestic water and waste water.
 The regulations are meant for pollution control and prevention and provides for protection of water sources.
 The proposed project has no chance of significantly affecting this since the proponent will connect to the NWSC water supply.
-There is a surface water body (river)in the immediate environs, which shall be protected accordingly and the proponent shall take appropriate measures as provided in the regulations.
 The development shall be connected to the existing sewer.